How To Segment Audiences: A B2B Marketer’s Guide

 The most important aspect of segmenting audiences is having strong, reliable data.
 The more thorough and complete your database is, the more precise your targeting.

-For example: If you want to segment based on company size, such as small business or enterprise, then you need to have a database that can pull company financials, employee counts, and customer base.
+For example: if you want to segment based on company size, such as small business or enterprise, then you need to have a database that can pull company financials, employee counts, and customer base.
 This level of detail helps curate a more accurate message to the best-fit accounts.

 "Ask yourself what is the purpose of this list and what you're looking to accomplish.
 That way you can map activities such as site visits or intent to drive engagement and move accounts through the funnel," says Kaitlin Sanders, customer delivery manager at ZoomInfo.